fsenf/SynSatiPy/docs/Science-behind-SynSatiPy.md

 # Science behind SynSatiPy

-Earlier version of the SynSat interface were utilized for scientific studies with various research targets, for instance to
+Earlier versions of the SynSat interface were utilized for scientific studies with various research targets, for instance to

 - assess the realism of cloud characteristics in super high-resolution ICON simulations over Germany (https://doi.org/10.1002/qj.2947)